terra-money/docs/docs/develop/how-to/terrad/subcommands.md

 ::: {admonition} Note
 :class: warning
-As of proposals [43](https://station.terra.money/proposal/43) and [172](https://station.terra.money/proposal/172), all seigniorage is burned, and the stability fee tax rate is fixed at zero.
-Although the Treasury module is no longer in use, the commands are kept for reference.
+As of proposals [43](https://station.terra.money/proposal/43) and [172](https://station.terra.money/proposal/172), all seigniorage is burned, and the stability fee tax rate is fixed at zero.Although the Treasury module is no longer effectively used, the commands are kept for reference.
 :::

 Retrieves treasury indicators.